The Psychological Causes of Bedwetting

 The impacts bedwetting can have on children include:

-- Low self-esteem.
-Your child’s self-esteem may be lowered when they wet the bed, which may lead to a cycle of more wet nights.
+• Low self-esteem.
+Your child's self-esteem may be lowered when they wet the bed, leading to a cycle of more wet nights.
 This may be because children who wet the bed report being teased by their family members or peers.

 The impacts of bedwetting in adults include:

-- Financial strains.
-It’s estimated that it can cost you up to $1,000 a year to replace bedding that’s damaged during bedwetting.
+• Financial strains.
+It's estimated that it can cost you up to $1,000 a year to replace damaged bedwetting bedding.

-- Depression.
-A study done showed that adults who wet the bed had higher cases of depression and, in turn, were more likely to wet the bed.
+• Depression.
+A study showed that adults who wet the bed had higher cases of depression and, in turn, were more likely to wet the bed.

 If you or your child are experiencing bedwetting, don't worry.
 It's prevalent, and healthcare communities have found many ways to help break the cycle.
 Interventions include:

-- Use incontinence products.
-Adult and pediatric incontinence products, such as adult pull-on underwear, pediatric diapers, or bladder pads may be able to help you and your child stay dry at night, even if an accident occurs.
+Adult and pediatric incontinence products, such as adult pull-on underwear, pediatric diapers, or bladder pads, can help your child stay dry at night, even if an accident occurs.

-- Get testing done.
-A urinalysis can determine your urine’s specific gravity, which indicates if you can indeed concentrate your urine.
-If you cannot, you may be more prone to NE and more testing may be required.
+A urinalysis can determine your urine's specific gravity, indicating if you can concentrate your urine.
+If you cannot, you may be more prone to NE and require more testing.
 An ADH test will test the levels of the antidiuretic hormone, or vasopressin, in the body.

 This may help rule out if the cause is a low amount of ADH.
 Getting an ADH test won't determine a condition by itself, but it can be helpful for your healthcare provider as they attempt to treat you or your child's condition.